Pursuing a graduate degree at UGA had been a desire of Brandon Fleming’s for some time.

 Tuition and fees are subject to change.
-Current tuition and fees are available on the Office of the Registrar website.
+Current tuition and fees are available on the Bursar's Office website.
 If you register for less than 5 credit hours, student fees are reduced to $372 in that semester.
 Tuition and fees for endorsement only programs follow the standard UGA tuition and fees.

 Online students pay the following fees: Connect UGA, Green, Special Institutional, and Technology.
 See UGA Tuition and Fees for the complete schedule of fees.
 Potential additional costs include textbooks and software.

 Additional costs may include: